layer5io/docs/content/en/meshmap/concepts/relationships/index.md

 Here is a list of the different types of relationships that Meshery supports:

+1. Edge
+  Edge relationships indicate the possibility of traffic flow between two components.
+They enable communication and interaction between different Components within the system.
    1. Edge-Network
       The Edge-Network relationship type configures the networking between one or more components.
-An example is the         relationship between an Ingress and a Service.
+This deals with IP addresses and DNS names and provides stable endpoints for communication.
+For instance, a “Service” provides a stable endpoint for accessing multiple replicas of a “Deployment”.
+Here's a visual representation of this kind of relationship.

       ![example of edge-network relationship](./EdgeNetworkRelationship.svg)